omazim/java_decagon/README.md

 - ## How do you intend to track the performance of your team?
   To track team performance, I would:
-  - Observe the Issues open and close rates
+  - Observe the Issues open and close rates.
-  - Observe the team's velocity (sprints and iterations)
+  - Observe the team's velocity (sprints and iterations).
   - Observe the time it takes the team from idea/design conversation sessions to delivery.